Latest

 A business degree also affords a lot of versatility.
 When you think of business professionals, you might think of cubicles, briefcases and 9-to-5 schedules.
 Although some business careers may incorporate some of those things, many business careers are much more diverse.
 Your daily duties, schedule, work schedules and responsibilities can vary greatly according to your degree, skills and job.

-Herzing University offers six undergraduate business degrees.
+Herzing University offers several undergraduate business degrees.

 Each business degree provides you with a unique skill set and opportunities for advancement.
 Of course, a business degree is only a starting point for a career.
 Employers look for individuals who are passionate and possess the skill set they need to succeed in their careers.